 This holds true even when comparing a $1,200 espresso machine to a $120 one.

 But I am the type of person who loves all the extra steps of making espresso by hand.
-I actually enjoy all the extra hassle.
+I actually enjoy all the extra hassle—the ritual of pulling a shot.
 The problem is, there aren’t many espresso machines worth buying between the $300 Cafe Roma and the fairly-new Breville Double Boiler, which costs $1,200 and has all the bells and whistles and that I totally want.

 The Breville Double Boiler uses regular coffee, although in fairness, I like fancy stuff like Intelligentsia’s delicious Black Cat, which runs about $20 per pound, shipped.
 I think that works out to about 35 cents per shot.

 I am using $1.10 per shot as a ballpark for Nespresso capsules, and $.35 per shot for espresso beans.
 So assuming 2 shots of espresso per day, here is how the numbers work out:

 And there it is.
 A $1,200 espresso machine is cheaper than a $120 one.
 Much cheaper, really.
 I have used a two-year period in my calculations, but I fully expect a good espresso machine to last much longer.

 I may not wind up with the Breville Double Boiler in the end.
 It may be more affordable than a $120 Nespresso, but there are a few attractive espresso machines that are even more affordable.
 But in the end, I will have my coffee.